andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Laguna on Julia's bedroom door.
   - Kiros on Julia's bedroom door to call Laguna to work.
   - Galbadian soldiers on Forest Fox lady's house.
-- `2251 common_kick`: Fujin kicks Raijin (Balamb Garden cafeteria).
+- `2251 common_kick`: Fujin kicks Raijin (various occasions).
 Seifer kicks Galbadian Soldier (TV Station).
 Laguna smashes on the rocks after slipping from the top of the ravine.
+D-District Prison: guards beat Zell and the Moomba; Moomba slips and falls.
+Balamb Garden rebellion: kid kicks a SeeD.
+Balamb Garden basement: Garden Faculty pushes Cid away.
 - `2255 common_body_bump_or_grab`: Selphie bumps into Squall.
 TV station: guard grabs Seifer.
 Dream #2: Ward and Kiros lay down on the top of the ravine.
 Caraway's mansion: Rinoa bumping into Quistis.
 - `2160 common_banging`: Timber: banging the cupboard in the Owl's Tear house to force it open.
 Galbadian soldiers banging on the Forest Fox lady's door, banging harder after `2236`.
+D-District Prison: Zell's stumps his foot in various occasions.
+Fishermans Horizon: kid throws the hook and breaks the shopkeeper's window.
 - `2210 common_jump`:
   - Zell excited for having passed the exam.
   - Timber mission: party jumping on top of trains.
   - Sewer: jumping off the wheel.
+  - D-District Prison: Squall jumps down to help Zell.
 - `2181 common_ambush`: Dollet exam: injured Dollet soldier appears out of nowhere.
 Dream #2: Esthar soldiers ambush.
 - `2159 common_metallic_bang`: X-ATM092 lands after jumping down from the tower.
 X-ATM092 gets up again after the first fight.
 Dream #2: the hatch breaks and opens when the Esthar soldier steps over it; the second and third hatches open after the vibrations from the boulder crashing; the pushed boulder creates a cavity.
 - `2206 tension`: TV Station: Edea talks to Seifer.
 Dream #2: player must decide between the blue and the red switch.
 Irvine is about to take the shot.
 - `2179 common_rumble`: Dollet ramp towards the tower: rumble noise (for no reason whatsoever?).
 Dollet "RoboVite 001" tumbling down.
 Dream #2: boulder rolls down.
 The train cabin staggers after Zell's punch on the floor.
 - `2272 common_very_generic_sfx`: Galbadia Garden gateline open+close.
 In the forest, each character falls to the ground due to dream sequence starting.
+Cid falls on his knee.
 - Funny secret Dollet's spider robot variants:
   - "RoboVite 001" uses:
     - `2153 x-atm092_field_footstep_1` and `2154 x-atm092_field_footstep_2` for the steps.